 Consumer Data Right policy

-All data holders must have a Consumer Data Right policy that consumers can access easily.
+All data holders must have a CDR policy that consumers can understand and access easily.

 Records and reporting